Troy in Rensselaer County, New York — The American Northeast (Mid-Atlantic)

 Oakwood Road.
 Touch for map.
 The marker is in the Oakwood Cemetery.
 Marker is in this post office area: Troy NY 12182, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 William Henry Freeman (about 300 feet away, measured in a direct line); George Henry Thomas (about 500 feet away); Gardner Earl Memorial Chapel & Crematorium (about 600 feet away); St. Peter's Cemetery (about 700 feet away); Warren Family Mortuary Chapel: 1861 (approx. 0.2 miles away); Historic Oakwood Cemetery (approx. ¼ mile away); Major General John Ellis Wool (approx. 0.3 miles away); Amos Eaton (approx. 0.4 miles away).
 Touch for a list and map of all markers in Troy.